khoparzi/khoparzi.github.io/_posts/2018-04-23-tidal-on-arch-vm.md

-##Setup a TidalCycles VM
+# Setting up a TidalCycles VM

-I tried poking about with docker based SuperTidebox and variants for a long time but could never spend enough time with the emacs binding.
+I tried poking about with docker based SuperTidebox and variants for a long time but could never become comfortable with the emacs bindings.
 In the end I decided to setup a little plain and simple VM for myself.

 Following instructions from [Installing arch on a Virtualbox vm] (https://www.howtoforge.com/tutorial/install-arch-linux-on-virtualbox/)